 Holidays and Vacations

 The school will observe the following legal holidays: New Year's, President's Day, Martin Luther King Jr. Day, Memorial Day, Fourth of July, Labor Day, The day before Thanksgiving, Thanksgiving Day, and Christmas Eve, Christmas Day.
 In addition, there will 4 staff developments days to be scheduled and will give notice at least a month in advance.
-Please check with your Diector for detais.
+Please check with our Diector for details.

 A child's birthday is one of the most important events of their year.
 We honor this special event by allowing each child to share his or her special day with classmates and teachers.
 Parents are welcome to provide special treats that day, however we ask that you try to bring healthy alternatives to the grocery store cupcakes.

 Redirection of Child Behavior